JaneliaSciComp/G4_Display_Tools/docs/tut_prot_create-condition.md

 ![function](assets/function_sawtooth.png){:.pop}

 You may see a red vertical line.
 This matches the duration set in your condition (row 12).
 Users may often want the duration of their condition to match the duration (x axis limit) of their position function, so the vertical red line just gives a quick and easy way to compare them.
 If there is no red vertical line, it means your condition duration is larger than the x axis (time) of your function.

 There are for cells for Analog Output functions.
 These are optional, but if you have them, they work exactly like the position function.
 The last cells, then, to edit are the Frame Index and the duration.
 Frame Index should be 1 by default, which means your pattern will start playing from frame 1.
 You can, however, set this to another number or to the letter 'r' if you want the pattern to play starting from a random frame index.
 This is only useful for certain modes.

 # Preview your condition

 Congratulations, you've made a condition!
 There are two ways to preview the condition you've just created to see how it looks.

-## Method 1 - doesn't require that you are connected to an arena:
+## Method 1 - doesn't require that you are connected to an arena

 click the check box at the end of your condition to selected it, and then click the *Preview*{:.gui-btn} at the bottom right of the screen.
 A window will pop up that looks something like this: